LeonaMc/ZeroDayAs3/README.md

        Payment: Students have to pay their fees for the current academic year in order to be able to enrol in a module.

+Ciar√°n:

-Ciar·n: Staff can modify module info.
+       Staff can modify module info.
 Staff are allowed to modify information about modules.

-Ciar·n & Leona: Login and Logout: Students can login and logout from the WebApp.